-On behalf of the Naval Postgraduate School Center for Cyber Warfare and the Naval Sea Systems Command Chief Engineer, we are excited to have you join us at the U.S. Navy's premiere digital experience for Building a Community of Practice in Maritime Security.
+On behalf of the Naval Sea Systems Command and our many sponsors across the navy, we are excited to introduce the U.S. Navy's premiere digital experience for building a community of practice in maritime security: HACKtheMACHINE.

 At the heart of our Navy are thousands of machines that drive our ships and submarines.
 We are harnessing artificial intelligence to better understand these machines.
-Compete to design algorithms on a dataset culled from the Navy's engine rooms around the world and help us link data science and the seven seas.
+Compete to design algorithms using maritime data including satellite tracking and electronic nautical charts to build collision prevention systems.

 The Navy has a new infrastructure as a service architecture aboard our ships and submarines needs an app development community.
 Do you have what it takes to build the ultimate app that runs on Navy infrastructure and helps the Navy coordinate with local and regional providers during humanitarian and ecological crises?